barbajekyll/barbajekyll.github.io/pages/examples.md

 ---
 layout: default
 overview: true
-title: "Examples of barbajekyll implementations"
+title: Examples of barbajekyll implementations
-description: "with barbajekyll you can quckly run a jekyll static site with great animation provided by barbajs"
+description: With barbajekyll you can quckly run a jekyll static site with great animation provided by barbajs
 permalink: /examples/
 ---